-With three-quarters of the 2014-15 season complete, NHL.com looks at some of the biggest storylines and award contenders.
+With the 2014-15 season complete, NHL.com looks at some of the biggest storylines and award contenders.

 What appeared to be a one-horse race early in the season turned into anything but down the stretch in the battle for the Calder Memorial Trophy as NHL rookie of the year.

 In the end, it was hard to ignore the accomplishments of Aaron Ekblad, the youngest defenseman in the League.
 The native of Windsor, Ontario, had a one of the best rookie season by an 18-year-old defenseman in NHL history, beginning his career four months after being chosen No. 1 in the 2014 NHL Draft by the Florida Panthers.

 Nashville Predators center Filip Forsberg was the early favorite.
 The 20-year-old looked to be the perfect fit for new coach Peter Laviolette, who stressed offense and puck possession.
 He was ultimately overtaken in the rookie scoring race by Calgary Flames left wing Johnny Gaudreau, 21, who defied the odds at 5-foot-9, 150 pounds.